Latin American and Caribbean Feminist Encuentros

-The Latin American and Caribbean Feminist Encuentros (Encuentros Feministas Latinoamericanas y del Caribe) are a series conferences which began in 1981 to develop transnational networks within the region of Latin America and the Caribbean.
+The Latin American and Caribbean Feminist Encuentros (Encuentro Feminista de Latinoamérica y el Caribe-EFLAC) are a series conferences which began in 1981 to develop transnational networks within the region of Latin America and the Caribbean.
 The main focus of the conferences was to discuss and evaluate how women's marginalization and oppression could be eliminated given the existing economic and political systems by forming networks and strategies to create alternatives to existing norms.
 At times contentious, the various conferences explored what feminism meant—whether it was an inclusive movement or limited by social class, racial make-up, or sexuality; whether it was militant or passive; whether it was political, social, or economic; whether it was designed to work within patriarchal systems or needed to create new systems; and even whether accepting funding invalidated being feminist.
 Numerous initiatives recognizing diverse groups of women, such as Black and indigenous women, lesbian women, and various cultural and economic groups were spawned by the dialogues.
 The conferences are an ongoing attempt to negotiate strategies in an attempt to change region-wide policy agendas toward women.